How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The surveyed literature highlights the following benefits of providing \textit{damage control} in chatbots:

-\textbf{[B1] to appropriately respond to harassment:} chatbots are more likely to be exposed to profanity than humans would be \cite{hill2015real}.
-When analyzing conversation logs from hotel chatbots, \cite{lasek2013chatbots} observed that 4\% of the conversations contained vulgar, indecent, and insulting vocabulary, and 2.8\% of all statements were abusive.
+\textbf{[B1] to appropriately respond to harassment:} chatbots are more likely to targets of profanity than humans would \citep{hill2015real}.
+When analyzing conversation logs from hotel chatbots, \citet{lasek2013chatbots} observed that 4\% of the conversations contained vulgar, indecent, and insulting vocabulary, and 2.8\% of all statements were abusive.
 Qualitative evaluation reveals that the longer the conversations last, the more users are encouraged to go beyond the chatbots main functions.
 In addition, sexual expressions represented 1.8\% of all statements.
-The researchers suggested that having a task-oriented conversation with a company representative and not allowing small talk contributed to inhibiting the users to use profanity.
-However, a similar number was found in a study with general purpose chatbots \cite{curry2018metoo}.
-When analyzing a corpus from the Amazon Alexa Prize 2017, the researchers estimated that about 4\% of the conversations included sexually explicit utterances. \cite{curry2018metoo} used utterances from this corpus to harass a set of state-of-art chatbots and analyze the responses.
+A similar number was found in a study with general purpose chatbots \citep{curry2018metoo}.
+When analyzing a corpus from the Amazon Alexa Prize 2017, the researchers estimated that about 4\% of the conversations included sexually explicit utterances. \citet{curry2018metoo} used utterances from this corpus to harass a set of state-of-art chatbots and analyze the responses.
 The results show that chatbots respond to harassment in a variety of ways, including nonsensical, negative, and positive responses.
 However, the authors highlight that the responses should align with the chatbot's goal to avoid encouraging the behavior or reinforcing stereotypes.